draeger-lab/refinegems/docs/source/api.rst

 Here is an overview on all functions.

-For an alphabetically ordered list, see * :ref:`genindex`.
+For an alphabetically ordered list, see the :ref:`genindex`.

 Subpackages
 -----------